Tahkyon/owebpp/README.md

 # Introduction

 owebpp is a c++ 20 web framework.
-The project is currently in development, suggestions are welcome !\
+The project is currently in development, suggestions and help are welcome !\
 The framework has a code generator that is used to do the link between the framework and your code, see examples.

 # Build